joergboe/testframework/doc/manpage.md

 - FINS                  - The space separated list or an array of test finalization commands.

 - TTPR_timeout          - The default test case timeout in seconds. default is 120 sec.
-This variable must be defined in the description section of test case file or in the Test Suite or Test Collection.
+This variable must be defined in the description section of test case file or anywhere in the Test Suite or Test Property file.
 A definition in the script section of a Test Case has no effect.
 - TTPR_additionalTime    - The extra wait time after the test case time out.
 If the test case does not end after this time a SIGKILL is issued and the test case is stopped.
 The default is 45 sec.
-This variable must be defined in the description section of test case file or in the Test Suite or Test Collection.
+This variable must be defined in the description section of test case file or anywhere in the Test Suite or Test Property file.
                           A definition in the script section of a Test Case has no effect.